Awarding Body Feedback

 My name is Jonno and I am a tutor at Counselling Training the Midlands.
 Since 2012 I have trained candidates ranging from introductory courses to qualification and beyond and the bulk of my work currently is with the Level 4 Diploma.
 I am also Director of Training and this means that I have oversight of all levels of training.

-I have trained counsellors privately and I have my own independent practice, as well as chairing the board of trustees of a local counselling charity.
+I have trained counsellors privately and I have my own independent practice, and I have until very recently chaired the board of trustees of a local counselling charity.
 I have a First Class Honours degree in International Studies with Political Science and two university-awarded academic prizes (including the Birmingham Chamber of Commerce Prize) to my name.

 I was drawn to counselling, and training counsellors, in several ways.
 My earliest nickname (at six months old) apparently stemmed from the way my eyes curiously scrutinised everyone who came into contact with me, and this developed into a keen fascination about what made people tick, why some people seemed so complicit in their own unhappiness, and what, if anything could be done to help alleviate such distress.